How to become a nanny: Nichol's story

 - Do not automatically accept the first nannying job you are offered because it looks appealing.
 Bear in mind that you are in someone’s home, and you’re working with their children.
 You need to be sure you'll all get on well, so don’t take it if it doesn't feel like the right fit for you.

-What to expect if you want to be a nanny
+What to expect if you want to become a nanny

 - Nanny salary: £15,000 to £50,000 average per year